platformsh/legacy-cli/README.md

   --shell          -s Launch the shell.

 Available commands:
-  branch                    Branch an environment. build                     Builds the current project. checkout                  Checkout an environment. domains                   Get a list of all domains. drush                     Invoke a drush command using the site alias for the current environment. environments              Get a list of all environments. get                       Does a git clone of the referenced project. help                      Displays help for a command list                      Lists commands projects                  Get a list of all active projects. ssh-keys                  Get a list of all added SSH keys. domain domain:add                Add a new domain to the project. domain:delete             Delete a domain from the project. environment environment:activate      Activate an environment. environment:backup        Backup an environment. environment:branch        Branch an environment. environment:checkout      Checkout an environment. environment:deactivate    Deactivate an environment. environment:delete        Delete an environment. environment:merge         Merge an environment. environment:synchronize   Synchronize an environment. project project:build             Builds the current project. project:delete            Delete a project. project:get               Does a git clone of the referenced project. ssh-key ssh-key:add               Add a new SSH key. ssh-key:delete            Delete an SSH key.
+  branch                      Branch an environment. build                       Builds the current project. checkout                    Checkout an environment. clean                       Remove project builds. domains                     Get a list of all domains. drush                       Invoke a drush command using the site alias for the current environment. drush-aliases               Determine and/or recreate the project's Drush aliases (if any). environments                Get a list of all environments. get                         Does a git clone of the referenced project. help                        Displays help for a command list                        Lists commands login                       Log in to Platform.sh logout                      Log out of Platform.sh projects                    Get a list of all active projects. ssh                         SSH to the current environment. ssh-keys                    Get a list of all added SSH keys. url                         Get the public URL to an environment, and open it in a browser. domain domain:add                  Add a new domain to the project. domain:delete               Delete a domain from the project. environment environment:activate        Activate an environment. environment:backup          Backup an environment. environment:branch          Branch an environment. environment:checkout        Checkout an environment. environment:deactivate      Deactivate an environment. environment:delete          Delete an environment. environment:merge           Merge an environment. environment:relationships   List the environment's relationships. environment:ssh             SSH to the current environment. environment:synchronize     Synchronize an environment. environment:url             Get the public URL to an environment, and open it in a browser. project project:build               Builds the current project. project:clean               Remove project builds. project:drush-aliases       Determine and/or recreate the project's Drush aliases (if any). project:get                 Does a git clone of the referenced project. ssh-key ssh-key:add                 Add a new SSH key. ssh-key:delete              Delete an SSH key.
 ```

 CREDITS